 Banjo players usually remember well the precise moment in time that they became hooked on the instrument.
-For me, growing up as a suburban teenager far from significant hills of any kind, that moment was when I was watching Roy Clark play banjo on Hee Haw and thinking to myself, "If I can somehow sit through this show every week, I think I can eventually learn 'Cripple Creek.'"
-I didn't especially like country music at that time, and I'd never heard of folk or bluegrass music - but I really loved the sound of the banjo.
+For me, growing up as a suburban teenager far from significant hills of any kind, that moment arrived when I was watching Roy Clark play banjo on Hee Haw and thinking to myself, "If I can somehow sit through this show every week, I think I can eventually learn 'Cripple Creek.'"
+I didn't especially like country music at that time, and I'd never heard of bluegrass music - but I really loved the sound of the banjo.

 Growing up in the 1970s, I could also hear the banjo as a background instrument on hit songs from the Eagles, the Doobie Brothers, Neil Young, and James Taylor.
 Hearing the banjo in these contexts made me believe that the banjo must be cool if those musicians used it on their recordings, despite what my friends thought about this disturbing turn in my musical tastes.
-And, of course, I was also influenced by the popularity of "Dueling Banjos" during these years (I didn't realize until years later who was depicted playing the instrument in this movie).
-I already knew a little about playing the guitar, and I decided that I wanted to try and teach myself to play banjo.